Rail Trail Phase 2 Construction to Begin Early

 Yes, class 1 pedal assist e-bikes are allowed on the Adirondack Rail Trail.
 Class 2 & 3 e-bikes are not.

-Yes, portable restrooms have been placed throughout the entire Phase 1 corridor by the Adirondack Rail Trail Association.
+Yes, portable restrooms have been placed throughout the entire corridor by the Adirondack Rail Trail Association.
 Please use them respectfully and do not leave refuse in them.
 If you pack it in, please pack it out.

 Yes, Bike Adirondacks can arrange for bike rental and delivery.
 Click the Bike Rental tab above for details.
 Most area bike shops also have bicycles available for rental.